gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - A user can take 9 photos during photoshoot mode
    - When the user is in photoshoot mode on screen 12.1 (view 12.1.x) and they tap the shutter button
       1. The initial timer starts and counts down from ```photoshoot_first_timer``` value in /Config (value is in seconds)
+         - see view 12.5
       2. At the end of the first timer, 3 photos are taken in as quick succession as the device's camera can allow
          - a sound is played (sound should be of 3 consecutive shutter fires.  the default shutter sound can be used)
+         - during each capture, the view shows a white transparent flash (see view 12.5.2)
+         - during each capture, a button on the photoshoot progress bar is turned on (see view 12.5.2)
       3. The second timer starts and counts down from ```photoshoot_second_timer```
+         - see view 12.5.1
       4. At the end of the 2nd timer, 3 more photos are taken in the same fashion
       5. The third timer starts and counts down from ```photoshoot_third_timer```
       6. Three more photos are taken in photoshoot mode.
    - once these steps are complete, the user is routed to (view 12.4)
+   - each photo should be captured at 640px wide.
+- A user can view a progress bar showing their place in the photoshoot
+   - each time an image is captured, the progress bar updates with a new dot filled in

+#### Design Stories

 ## 13. Universal Elements and Behavior